-Cond No. Requirements IEA Comments & Evidence Compliance Status Recommendations E25 The Proponent must provide a minimum of 4556 species credits to offset impacts to the koala.
+Cond No. Requirements IEA Comments & Evidence Compliance Status Recommendations Audit 4 E25 The Proponent must provide a minimum of 4556 species credits to offset impacts to the koala.
 The requirement to provide offset requirements has not been triggered during the audit period.
 The species credits required have been refined in the June 2022 addendum to the Inland Rail - Narrabri to North Star Biodiversity Assessment Report, Rev 8, 27 June 2022 with 1931 species credits now required to offset impacts to the koala.
 Not triggered E26 The offset credits required by Condition E25 must be sourced where practicable, from: a.
 The same IBRA subregion as the impacted site, or b.
 The adjoining IBRA subregions within the same IBRA region as identified in (a).
 The requirement to provide offset requirements has not been triggered during the audit period.
 Not triggered FLOO DING E27 Quantitative Design Limits (QDLs) The CSSI must meet the QDLs in Appendix A - FLOODING QUANTITATIVE DESIGN LIMITS AND MODELLING REQUIREMENTS.
 Unless otherwise noted, these QDLs apply outside the rail corridor except for level crossings.
 These QDLs apply in any flood event up to and including the 1% AEP, and in any duration.
 In circumstances where the CSSI does not meet the QDL at a specific location, the Proponent must achieve compliance through modified design of the CSSI.
-If this is not possible or practical the Proponent must: a. document the extent of the non-compliance with the QDL and justify why it is not possible or practical to achieve compliance through CSSI design changes; b. in every instance of non-compliance with the QDLs, consult with and obtain agreement from the affected land or property owners to either: i. the non-compliance; or ii. establish an alternative level of mitigation of impacts for that location through alternative design measures; Compliance with the Quantitative Design Limits is outlined in Section 5.3.2 of the Flood Design Verification Report for Phase1 Issued for Construction, dated 05/07/2022 (Rev 0, Doc No. 3-0001-260-IHY-00-RP-0006).
+If this is not possible or practical the Proponent must: a. document the extent of the non- compliance with the QDL and justify why it is not possible or practical to achieve compliance through CSSI design changes; Compliance with the Quantitative Design Limits is outlined in Section 5.3.2 of the Flood Design Verification Report for Phase 1 Issued for Construction, dated 05/07/2022 (Rev 0, Doc No. 3-0001-260-IHY-00-RP-0006).
 Consultation on drainage and flooding issues has been undertaken in two stages: Stage 1: Undertaken during the Reference design stage, 50%, 70% and 100% in Phase 1.
 Consultation began in November 2019 and ended in January 2020.
 See Table 6.2.
 Stage 2: undertaken after the CoA and associated QDLs were received in May 2021 with the majority of the consultation being completed by July 2021.
-See Table 6.2 and 6.4 for non-compliance, mitigation (if required) and if accepted by Compliant
+See Table 6.2 and 6.4 for non-compliance, mitigation (if required) and if accepted by landowner.
+For ongoing consultation see Section 6.4.6.
+All agreements for mitigation measures pending agreement after Stage 2 outlined in Table 6.7 of the FDVR have now been acquired.
+Compliant